ildarmgt/BitcoinNameSystem/README.md

 * Notification UTXO are also "anyone can spend" to allow different users to spend and even provides some incentive to consume via minimum balance.
 * Segwit and combining inputs/outputs is encouraged,  multi-transaction methods are discouraged to minimize block space use.
 * Give Bitcoin and other users the option of custom domains/aliases on Bitcoin without compromises in censorship resistance.

+## Why not layer 2?

+* Domains and forwards are the one usecase that specifically does greatly benefit from persistent and easily accessible data.
+It might also be used for simplifying LN addresses or invoices, with possible ipfs step for better cost efficiency.

 ## Privacy ideas